andytluminosity/WebSort-Downloads/README.md

  - [ ] Download is not being sorted at all
 	- The program cannot sort a file with the same name as a file in its destination/sorted folder.
 Check if there are any duplicates of that download in that folder
 - [ ] Current website is not being detected
+	- Navigate to another tab/website and back.
-	- First reload/refresh the Chrome extension in developer mode.
-If the problem persists, remove and re-add the Chrome extension (see **Usage** for instructions on enabling developer mode and re-adding the extension)
+	- If the problem persists, reload/refresh the Chrome extension in developer mode.
+ 	- If the problem still persists, remove and re-add the Chrome extension (see **Usage** for instructions on enabling developer mode and re-adding the extension)
 - [ ] Delete button for Special Cases is gone
 	- It may be off your current window.
 Try expanding/full-screening the window and the delete button will appear

 ## Reporting Other Issues
-- When reporting other issues, please run the program using start_debug.exe, recreate the issue, and copy-paste everything said on the console into a .txt file.
+- When reporting other issues, please run the program using WebSort-Downloads-Debug, recreate the issue, and copy-paste everything said on the console into a .txt file.
 It makes fixing the issue a lot easier!

 ## Contributors
 - [andytluminosity](https://github.com/andytluminosity) - Main Programming